The main change is that we no longer give one overall judgement, such as ‘good’, ‘outstanding’ or ‘requires improvement’.

 What the school needs to improve:

 We are proud to read that we have been highly recognised for all that we have achieved under the new inspection framework.
-As you may have seen in the press, remaining outstanding under this new framework is difficult to achieve for all schools.
-As a result, we are delighted to have been judged as good overall with outstanding features.
-The past two years, during the global pandemic, have been the most challenging that education has seen for all leaders, staff, governors, parents and children.
 We are thrilled with the positive outcomes that have been acknowledged in the report.

 We would like to take this opportunity to thank all staff, governors, parents and especially our children, for all of the continued support to follow our mission statement and: